tjesi/tjesi.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am an Associate Professor in Cryptology at the [Department of Information Security and Communication Technology](https://www.ntnu.edu/iik) at the Norwegian University of Science and Technology (NTNU) in Trondheim, where I am a permanent member of the [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab).

 I am also a Security and Cryptography Expert at the cybersecurity company [Pone Biometrics](https://ponebiometrics.com/the-team).

 My main foci of research are lattice-based cryptography and zero-knowledge protocols.
-My interests also span the areas of secure multiparty computation, homomorphic encryption, password-authenticated key exchange, electronic voting and anonymous communication.
+My interests also span the areas of post-quantum cryptography, secure multiparty computation, homomorphic encryption, electronic voting and anonymous communication.

 I am a member of the [International Association for Cryptologic Research](https://iacr.org) (IACR).